k-ish0212/amazon-buy-automation/README.md

 To do:
 ---
   * Make the Buy Now click and the Place Order click loop until they're successful - difficult to test
-  * I hit CAPTCHA's earlier today, and increased the limit manually for now (still testing), have not committed to repo

 Notes of caution:
 ---